WooCommerce Amazon Fulfillment integrates your WooCommerce store with Fulfillment by Amazon (FBA) to enable automated order fulfillment and delivery.

 Important Update ↑ Back to top

 As of Version 3.2.0 WooCommerce Amazon Fulfillment now supports the Developer Authorization authentication model, which is Amazon’s required credentials method for this type of application.
-In order to use Version 3.2.0’s support for this method your Amazon Seller Central Account must be in one of the following regions/countries served by Amazon Marketplace Web Services (MWS):
+Version 3.2.9 and higher provide support for this latest authentication method in nearly all regions/countries served by Amazon Marketplace Web Services (MWS):

 - North America: Canada, United States (USA), Mexico, Brazil